lolo8304/coding-challenge/no-5/readme.md

         return httpClient.newCall(beRequest).execute();
 }
 ```
 I also dynamically copied all the headers from the request and sent it to the backend.
-For simplicity i implemented a simple get and no body is taken over.
+For simplicity I implemented a simple get and no body is taken over.
 This could be done on the beRequest builder.
 ```java
         var beRequest = reqBuilder.build();
 ```